juttle/juttle/docs/adapters/configuration.md

 ## Goal
-Most simply and consistently across adapters, allow users to configure one or multiple connections in addition to a single path to the adapter module.
+Allow users to configure one or multiple connections for an adapter in addition to a single path to the adapter module.
+Make this process most simple for the user and consistent across all adapters.

+Additionally when a Juttle program specifies `read adapter` or `write adapter`, a default connection must be selected to read from / write to.
+If there are multiple configured connections for the adapter, the user can select which one to read/write from by specifying the connection id as an option to read/write source.

 ## Options and Problems